When I tell people that I make chocolate at home, most of them say “oh, that’s nice; must be fun” and then shrug it off & move on. They don’t get it.

 Be sure to pair this with a look at my Chocolate Tasting Resource.

 Max Gandy, Chocolate On The Road: hosted by myself (Max Gandy), COTR is the auditory equivalent to this very blog.
-Twice monthly the show explores a hot topic or destination for chocolate, weaving together history, culture, and lived experiences to make a storytelling podcast that’s part interview and part documentary.
+Each month the show explores a hot topic or destination for chocolate, weaving together history, culture, and lived experiences to make a storytelling podcast that’s part interview and part documentary.
 Rather than straight discussions with chocolate industry people around the world, the show pulls together a whole other story from the narratives, bringing something heretofore unheard of in the world of chocolate.
 Listen here!

 Lauren Heineck, The Well Tempered Podcast: interviews with women in craft chocolate, from cocoa farmers and chocolate makers to chocolate writers and educators.
 Lauren herself makes chocolate at home in Barcelona, though she doesn’t exactly fit into just one box labeled “chocolate maker;” she wears many hats.
+Currently on hiatus.

 Simran Sethi, The Slow Melt: the first season features surface-skimming reports on various aspects of the chocolate industry, from the history of craft chocolate and cacao origins to how to best savor chocolate.
 During the second season, Simran focuses on interviews with established chocolate makers around the world.
 Currently on a long hiatus.